tlswg/tls13-spec/draft-ietf-tls-tls13.md

 https://github.com/tlswg/tls13-spec/issues/443]]

-IMPORTANT NOTE: The security properties for 0-RTT data (regardless of the cipher suite) are weaker than those for other kinds of TLS data.
+IMPORTANT NOTE: The security properties for 0-RTT data are weaker than those for other kinds of TLS data.
 Specifically:

 1. This data is not forward secret, because it is encrypted solely with the PSK.